F5 BIG-IP APM RADIUS Integration with AuthPoint

 The first page for a user will be a logon page.
 To add a logon page to the local traffic virtual server:

-1. Under the Logon tab, select Logon Page.
+1. From the Logon tab, select Logon Page.

 For server authentication, you must add a logon page action and then a AAA server action.
 The logon page action shows the user a logon page with customizable fields and text.
 When the user types their logon credentials (for example, a user name and a password), the credentials are passed to the specified AAA server in the AAA server action.
 If the user is successfully authenticated, the user continues on the Successful branch.
 A user who is not authenticated continues on the Fallback branch.

-1. Click the + next to the name of your logon page.
+1. Click the + between your logon page and Deny.

 2. Select the Authentication tab.